 Smart grid offers the solution by communicating back to the control centre how much energy is required and how much is being input from the self-generator sources.
 The main generating capacity can then be balanced to take account of the additional inflow when meeting demand.
 Because smart grid enables this to happen in real time, utility companies can avoid problems arising from the unpredictability of renewable energy sources.
 The recent report for the California Energy Commission on the Value of Distribution Automation, prepared by Energy and Environmental Economics, Inc. (E3), and EPRI Solutions, Inc., stated that the value of such distributed electric storage capable of being managed in real time (such as a battery or plug-in vehicles) would be increased by nearly 90% over a similar asset that is not connected by a smart grid.

+4.3 Supporting smart metering

+One application for Power Grid Management Systems is smart metering.
+Smart metering functions include:

+– Advanced Metering Infrastructure (AMI),

+– Automated Meter Management (AMM), and

+– Automated Meter reading (AMR).

-4.3 Providing a resilient network
+4.4 Providing a resilient network

 Remote sensing technology along the electric distribution lines allows network operators to gather real-time intelligence on the status of their network.
 This enables providers of critical national infrastructure both to prevent outages before they occur and quickly pinpoint the site of an incident when one does occur.
 Smart grid does this by a series of software tools that gather and analyze data from sensors distributed throughout the electric distribution network to indicate where performance is suffering.
 Distribution companies can maximize their maintenance programs to prevent breakages, and quickly dispatch engineers to the scene of an incident, independent of consumer feedback.
 In recent years, highly publicized blackouts in North American and European networks have made electricity network security a political question, and with an aging network the number of outages, and associated disruptions to end users, are only going to increase.
 Smart grid will provide a real tool in this constant battle for control.